Criminal Defense Lawyers in Charlotte and Nearby Areas

 Effect of Conviction on Immigration Status

-In addition to normal criminal penalties, you can lose your permanent resident status and may also be selected for removal from this country.
+As an immigrant, you face especially serious consequences when you are charged with any type of crime.
+In addition to normal criminal penalties, you can lose your permanent resident status and be selected for removal from this country.
 A prior conviction may disqualify you for an immigration visa or naturalization, unless you take prompt legal action to resolve the situation.

 Contact us today to learn more about convictions for various crimes and the effect it may have on your immigration status.

 If you are seeking an immigration visa with the purpose of establishing permanent residence in the United States, you may need to resolve any questions about your prior criminal record.
-A previous conviction may bar you from being eligible for immigration, but there is the possibility of requesting a waiver with the right legal help by your side.
+A previous conviction may prevent you from being eligible for immigration, but there is the possibility of requesting a waiver with the right legal help by your side.

-Contact a Charlotte immigration defense lawyer at Johnson & Nicholson today and schedule an initial consultation.
-Discuss your options confidentially and learn how we can help you avoid deportation consequences in case of an arrest.
+Effective legal representation is crucial when accused of an alleged criminal offense.
+Discuss your options confidentially and learn how we can help you avoid criminal and deportation consequences in case of an arrest.